Margaritaville (South Park): Plot

-Randy Marsh is trying to teach his son Stan to save money, so he has him deposit $100 into the bank, only for it to "disappear" moments later when the bank manager invests the money in a money market mutual fund.
+Randy Marsh has his son Stan deposit $100 into the bank to teach him about saving money, only for it to "disappear" moments later when the bank manager invests the money in a money market mutual fund.
 After Stan is kicked out of line because it is only for bank members who have money, the same thing happens to an elderly woman.
 When Randy complains to the manager, his money is transferred from his account into a portfolio with Stan and the manager repeats "Aaaand it's gone!".
 A recession then hits the nation and South Park.

 At dinner, Randy explains to Stan that the economy is failing due to people spending their money on luxuries.
 He continues his hypocritical tirade while making himself a margarita in a Margaritaville-brand mixer, the noise of which drowns out his voice for part of the tirade.

 People in South Park are struggling with the recent economic downturn, and many people on the street are castigating those whom they would blame.
-Eric Cartman blames the Jews, claiming they hid the money in a "Jew Cave", but Randy convinces everyone to reduce their spending to only the "bare essentials" in order to propitiate the economy, justifying his own frivolous purchase by adding that the essentials include margaritas.
+Eric Cartman blames the Jews, claiming they hid the money in a "Jew Cave", but Randy convinces everyone to reduce their spending to only the "bare essentials" in order to propitiate the Economy, justifying his own frivolous purchase by adding that the essentials include margaritas.
 His recommended changes make the town resemble first-century Galilee.

-Kyle Broflovski becomes annoyed, responding that the economy is not actually angry with them, and that they should be out spending money, and continues to preach that the economy only exists as a mental construct, and that people have lost their faith in it because of the recession.
+Kyle Broflovski becomes annoyed, responding that the Economy is not actually angry with them, and that they should be out spending money, and continues to preach that the economy only exists as a mental construct, and that people have lost their faith in it because of the recession.
 He then convinces his friends that if they want the economy to be strong, they must have faith in it.
 Upon hearing of this heresy, Randy and his makeshift economic council decide that they must kill Kyle.
 Cartman, in his desire to obtain a copy of Grand Theft Auto: Chinatown Wars, says that he will deliver Kyle to Randy and his friends in exchange for the game.